Emergent symmetries of relativistic fluid dynamics from local ergodicity

 These textbook formulae provide us with an intuition of how to model local equilibrium.
 All one has to do is to impose ergodicity on every space-time point and then make this hypothesis foliation-independent.
 Combining Eq. \ref{ergdef} with \ref{pdef} and \ref{qdef} we get

-and enforce the covariance of these equations with any change in foliation that respects causality.
+and enforce the covariance of these equations with any change in foliation that respects causality ($d\Omega,dP,dQ$ refer to the phase space volume, momentum and charge within the cell).
 Let us therefore use $\delta a_\mu$ and $\delta \psi$ as coarse-graining degrees of freedom for a generic equation of motion.

 Let us now re-write Eq. \ref{ergdelta2} under a different foliation, and see what kind of constraints will foliation invariance of the ergodic hypothesis bring.
 Provided both foliations are smooth enough (According to Eq. \ref{smooth}) the LHS simply becomes